fmalmeida/easy_circos/README.md

 ## Features

-For now, it only has the ability to produce a circos plot showing the GC skew and the links between two fasta files, however, some other implementations are already in mind:
+For now, it only has the ability to produce a circos plot showing the GC skew and the links between one or more fasta files, however, some other implementations are already in mind:

 * Add the possibility for plotting custom 2D tracks (if following a defined format)
 * Add the possibility to add texts to show where specific features are located
-* Add the possibility to work with only one FASTA, or more than two
 * Make the inclusion of some types of data optional, so we can add it or not
 * ...